wbarnha/construct/docs/lazy.rst

 Lazy
 ---------------

-This wrapper allows you to do lazy parsing of individual fields inside a normal ``Struct`` (without using ``LazyStruct`` which may not in every scenario).
+This wrapper allows you to do lazy parsing of individual fields inside a normal ``Struct`` (without using ``LazyStruct`` which may not work in every scenario).
 It is also used by KaitaiStruct compiler to emit `instances` because those are not processed greedily, and they may refer to other not yet parsed fields.
 Those are 2 entirely different applications but semantics are the same.

 >>> d = Lazy(Byte)
 >>> x = d.parse(b'\x00')